AGould1/Eye-Tracker/README.md

 A real-time face-tracking pan-tilt camera mount built with Python, OpenCV, and Arduino.
 The system detects a face via webcam, computes its offset from the frame's center, and smooths that signal before converting it into servo commands, driving a two-axis (pan/tilt) hardware rig that physically follows the detected face.

 This is an active hobby/learning project.
-The core software → hardware pipeline is fully working; physical mounting and additional features are in progress.
+The core software to hardware pipeline is fully working; physical mounting and additional features are in progress.

 ## How it works